-WARNING - und controlled when printed.
-Page 5 of 30 Responsible Division (Insert Division Name) Approved Date (day, month, Year) Review Date (month & year)
+WARNING - uncontrolled when printed.
+Responsible Division (Insert Division Name) Approved Date (day, month, Year) Review Date (month & year)

 4. Demarcation of Responsibility

 VicRoads is the responsible authority for managing the Arterial road network within the Latrobe City, a list of VicRoads controlled roads are listed in the table below.
 Full details of extent of responsibility see the VicRoads Road Register on the VicRoads website at the following link: Register of Declared Roads